In 2021, 90% of card transactions were contactless payments. Apps...

 3. Chargeback Process

-A chargeback is simply a refund that it’s issued from the consumer directly to the bank, eliminating much of the middle-man communication with the merchant.
+A chargeback is simply a refund that its issued from the consumer directly to the bank, eliminating much of the middle-man communication with the merchant.

 Processing a chargeback can build some serious financial costs which can be broken down by the following:

-- Transaction fees: when it comes to payment processing transaction rates, if the purchase results in a chargeback, that’s your revenue wasted.
+• Transaction fees: when it comes to payment processing transaction rates, if the purchase results in a chargeback, that’s your revenue wasted.

-- Marketing: when sales become chargebacks, this can often result in hurting your marketing process and budget
+• Marketing: when sales become chargebacks, this can often result in hurting your marketing process and budget

-- Base Chargeback fee: there is an understood base penalty fee from your bank – usually anywhere from 15 to 40%
+• Base Chargeback fee: there is an understood base penalty fee from your bank – usually anywhere from 15 to 40%

 Dealing with chargebacks can often leave businesses vulnerable and can derail business plans in the long run when the budget stretches thin.